 If you are already working in Human Resources and want to enhance your skills or are looking to move into an HR role, this program will help you become an effective team member in any private sector, public sector, unionized or non-unionized workplace.
 You will take courses covering subjects such as performance management, compensation, training and development, change management and more.
 The program is offered in a blended course delivery format, with a mix of full day, on-campus sessions approximately every second Saturday, and independent projects facilitated by the Learning Manager.

-Please Note: Individuals can apply to this program prior to September but must complete a Human Resource Management course and an Organizational Behaviour course prior to the start of the HRM specific courses in September.
-These courses can be found on the Continuing Education and Part Time Studies section of the Holland College website.
-These courses run on an annual basis and must meet a minimum enrollment number.
-Additionally, credit transfer remains an option for these courses.
+Please Note: Individuals can apply to this program prior to September, but must complete BUSI 1010 Human Resource Management and BUSI 2035 Organizational Behaviour, prior to the start of the HRM specific courses.
+These courses can be found on the Continuing Education and Part Time Studies section of the Holland College website or by following: http://www.hollandcollege.com/continuing-education-and-part-time-studies/credit-courses/ These courses are offered on an annual basis and must meet a minimum enrollment number.
+Or credit transfer for these courses may be granted.

 |Location:||Prince of Wales Campus|